Back pain

 The 5 Basic Movement Patterns to Manage Back Pain

-Designing your strength training program does not have to be complicated.
+Designing your strength training program doesn’t have to be complicated.
 The best programs incorporate all major muscle groups of the body.
 More importantly, the 5 basic patterns of movement are included.
 These are the squat, hinge, push, pull, and carry.
-We will discuss each of these movement patterns as they relate to low back pain in greater detail.
-For recommendations about sets, reps, frequency, and the amount of weight to use go here (Preventing Muscle Loss).
+We will discuss each as they relate to low back pain in greater detail.

 1. Squat

 The squat wrongfully gets a bad rap.
-Squatting is not harmful to your low back.
+Squatting is not harmful to your lower back.
 Squatting is a fundamental movement pattern that you repeatedly perform every day.
 There are many squat exercise variations to choose from.
 The leg press is a basic squat pattern performed with a machine.
 This is a nice option for people with back pain because the spine is supported.
 The barbell back squat is a more technically challenging exercise.
 There are many variations in between.

 A goblet squat is an excellent option because it helps reinforce proper squatting mechanics.
 The basics of the squat include keeping the chest up, back straight, and knees out.
 You also want to “sit back” into the squat as if you were sitting in a chair.
 When performed properly, the squat is arguably the best total body exercise.